-The proposed project would not create any impacts with respect to: Agriculture and Forest Resources, Energy Resources, Mineral Resources, Tribal Resources, and Wildfire.
-The project would create impacts to other resource areas and mitigation measures have identified for Air Quality, Biological Resources, Cultural Resources, Hazards and Hazardous Materials, Noise, and Geology/Soils.
+The proposed project would not create any impacts with respect to: Agriculture and Forest Resources, Energy Resources, Land Use and Planning, Mineral Resources, Transportation, Tribal Cultural Resources and Wildfire.
+The project would create impacts to other resource areas and mitigation measures have identified for Air Quality, Biological Resources, Cultural Resources, Geology and Soils, Hazards and Hazardous Materials, and Noise.
 Many of the impacts generated by projects are site specific and generally do not influence the impacts on another site.
 All projects undergo environmental review and have required mitigation measures to reduce impacts when warranted.
 These mitigation measures reduce environmental impacts to less than significant levels whenever possible.
-All impacts associated with the proposed project are less than significant with the exception of air quality, biological resources, cultural resources, and geology and soils (soil erosion).
+All impacts associated with the proposed project are less than significant with the exception of air quality, biological resources, cultural resources, geology and soils (soil erosion), hazards and hazardous materials, and noise.
 Impacts associated with these issues are less than significant with the incorporation of the identified mitigation measures.
 Therefore, the project's contribution to cumulative impacts would not be cumulatively considerable.

-TTM No. 61574 Initial Study Page 48
+TTM No. 71210/ ZC No. 22-01 Revised Initial Study Page 50

-Table 6 Related Projects List
+Table 5 Related Projects List